danieluhl/luculent-lollygag/posts/2021/04-29-dans-lifestyle-brands.md

 I hike a lot.
 In the spring and winter and even sometimes in the summer I'll wear this hooded shirt with a baseball cap.
 You can throw the hood up to protect from the sun or to give a little extra warmth (not much tho).
 It's super stretchy and breathable which is perfect for running through the woods.
 Also great for keeping insects off the arms and neck.
 In the winter you can also add this to layer up.
 It's probably the most versatile piece of clothing I own and an incredible price.

+UPDATE: the [Vuori Ponto Performance half zip hoodie](https://vuoriclothing.com/products/ponto-performance-half-zip-hoodie-platinum-heather) is 5x more expensive but a great upgrade version if you can afford it.
+I have one of these and about 3 of the amazon ones.

 ### [Travel Clothing](https://shop.bluffworks.com/)

 I've purchased almost everything bluffworks offers and have yet to be disappointed.
 If they have the shorts in stock grab a few because last time they sold out they were out for 2 years before coming back.
 If you like pockets you'll love these, there's layered back pockets and zipper pockets in the pockets.
 Same for the sport coat - so many pockets and zipper pocket inside a sport coat is great.
 The pants are what initially drew me into this brand.
 Stretchy and comfortable I'll swap between sweatpants and these pants as they're about equally comfortable.
 They don't provide much for heat so not for winter hikes but outside of that they are amazing with 4 way stretch and comfort.
 But the button-up shirts are great, again little hidden zipper pocket and pocket in the breast pocket, love these pockets!